-Join Anne-Marie Concepción for an in-depth discussion in this video Understanding the difference between an ebook and an EPUB, part of InDesign CC 2015: EPUB Fundamentals.
+Join Anne-Marie Concepción for an in-depth discussion in this video Understanding the difference between an ebook and an EPUB, part of Learning InDesign CC 2015: EPUBs.

 - An ebook is a book that you can read on screen.
 It's a digital version of a print book or even a book that never had a print edition.
 Maybe it was created from the get go as a digital book.
 An EPUB is a particular type of ebook.
 The one that you're probably most familiar with if you've ever read an ebook on a Kindle or an iPad or on a Kobo even or Android device.
 But not every ebook is an EPUB.
 An EPUB is a particular type of ebook as I said like, how a JPEG is a particular type of digital image.

 Now this course focuses on EPUBs, which is the standard open-source format for creating digital ebooks.
 And in particular reflowable EPUBs.
 There is another kind of EPUB called a thicks-layout EPUB.
 And I do have a couple courses here on lynda.com that talk about how to create those kind of ebooks from scratch or from within InDesign.
 I have one video later in this chapter that will help you decide if your project would be better off as a reflowable EPUB or as a fixed-layout EPUB.
 For now just let me help the new ebook designers in the audience understand where reflowable EPUBs as I said the most popular type of ebooks, fits into the ebooks ecosystem.